-When planning to share your research data, it is useful to consider how you want your data to be used by others.
-You can then apply a relevant licence that most closely reflects those intended uses.
+When planning to share your research data, consider how you want your data to be used by others.
+You can then apply a relevant license that most closely reflects those intended uses.
+Applying an explicit license removes any ambiguity over what users can and cannot do with your data.

 To enable the reuse of the data, information about how the data is gathered, transformed and arrived should be provided alongside the data files.
 These can be referred to as data documentation.